THE OUTLET’S LONG HISTORY

 "…all suits had been settled except for that of the City of Kalamazoo for the loss of a bridge that had crossed Portage Creek."

-The city lawsuit sent public works engineer Andrew Lenderink to Texas Township in 1922 to inspect an outlet and drainage area upstream from Portage Creek leading out of Crooked Lake.
+The city's lawsuit over the loss of its bridge sent the city's public works engineer, Andrew Lenderink, to Texas Township in 1922 to inspect an outlet and drainage area upstream from Portage Creek that leads out of Crooked Lake.

 Click for Visual